 SBA 7(a) loans can be as large as $5 million with terms as long as 25 years.
+Interest rates on these SBA loans can be as low as the market prime rate plus 2.25%.
 These loans are remarkably popular because of the wide variety of use-cases business owners can put them towards.
 With eligible uses as diverse as working capital and real estate purchases, SBA 7(a) loans work like the catch-all of the SBA loan programs.

 These loans are provided by SBA-approved lenders, namely banks.
 Therefore, if you’re applying for one of these loans, you’ll do so directly with an SBA-approved lender and if you’re approved, you’ll receive capital from this institution.
 The SBA, however, will provide a guarantee of 50% to 85% of the 7(a) loans.

-This being said, SBA CDC/504 loans will actually be a conglomeration of a few loans, sourced from multiple lenders.
-One portion of the loan will come from a Community Development Corporation—or a CDC, for short.
-This portion will typically be 40% of the loan, but the SBA will typically provide a 100% guarantee for the amount that the CDC contributes.
+SBA CDC/504 loans are a conglomeration of a few loans sourced from multiple lenders.
+One portion of the loan will come from a Community Development Corporation (CDC).
+This portion will typically be 40% of the loan, but the SBA will usually provide a 100% guarantee for the amount that the CDC contributes.

 And of course, how these SBA loans work will determine on which of the four loans you’re applying for.
 These are the options:

-As you can see, the specifics of an SBA disaster loan will largely depend on which loan you’re talking about.
-On the whole, however, if the SBA determines you’re able to access credit elsewhere, the maximum interest rates on these loans will be 8%.
+The specifics of an SBA disaster loan will largely depend on which loan you’re talking about.
+However, if the SBA determines you’re able to access credit elsewhere, the maximum interest rates on these loans will be 8%.
 On the other hand, if the SBA determines that you aren’t able to access credit elsewhere, then your SBA loan rate will be no more than 4%.

-On the whole, however, the options within the CAPLines program include both fixed and revolving lines of credit that are issued by partner banks and other direct SBA lenders.
-Unlike their disaster loans, the SBA does not provide the funding for their lines of credit.
+The options within the CAPLines program include both fixed and revolving lines of credit that are issued by partner banks and other direct SBA lenders.
+The SBA does not provide the funding for their lines of credit.
 Instead, they typically guarantee 75% to 85% of the amount of the line of credit.

 With this in mind, let’s break down the four different versions of SBA CAPLines and how they work:

-This being said, once again, this SBA loan program works differently than those we’ve discussed thus far.
-With these microloans, the SBA lends money, at a discounted rate, to the non-profit intermediary, who in turn, lends this capital to small business owners.
+With these microloans, the SBA lends money at a discounted rate to the non-profit intermediary who in turn lends this capital to small business owners.
 These loans can range in amount from $500 to $50,000.